Arc-Computer/arc-memory/README.md

 ## Overview

-Arc Memory is our foundational SDK that embeds a local, bi-temporal knowledge graph (TKG) in every developer's workspace.
+Arc Memory is a comprehensive CLI tool that embeds a local, bi-temporal knowledge graph (TKG) in every developer's workspace.
 It surfaces verifiable decision trails during code-review and exposes the same provenance to any LLM-powered agent through VS Code's Agent Mode.

 ## Arc Memory Ecosystem

-The Arc Memory SDK is part of a broader ecosystem that connects your team's collective history to AI assistants:
+The Arc Memory CLI is part of a broader ecosystem that connects your team's collective history to AI assistants:

 <div align="center">
   <img src="public/arc-vision-diagram.png" alt="Arc Memory Ecosystem Diagram" width="1200"/>